John Collins (cocktail): Description

 Shake up, or stir up with ice.
 Add a slice of lemon peel to finish.

 Drinks historian David Wondrich has speculated that the original recipe that was introduced to New York in the 1850s would have been very similar to the gin punches that are known to have been served at London clubs such as the Garrick during the first half of the 19th century.
 He states that these would have been along the lines of gin, lemon juice, chilled soda water, and maraschino.

 The specific call for Old Tom gin in the 1869 recipe is a likely cause for the subsequent name change to "Tom Collins" in Jerry Thomas's 1876 recipe.
 In contemporary parlance, the John Collins refers to a Tom Collins made with whiskey instead of gin.
 Earlier versions of the gin punch are likely to have used Dutch gin instead.

-A variant of the John Collins Bourbon whiskey.

 In popular culture

 The following rhyme was written by Frank and Charles Sheridan about John Collins: